How far can a rumor travel without shortcuts?: Theoretical results for two contrasting networks

-Theorem \ref{thm:LLNKn} and Theorem \ref{thm:TCLKn} were initially proved by \cite{sudbury} and \cite{watson} appealing to martingale arguments, respectively.
-Recently, \cite{lebensztayn/machado/rodriguez/2011a,lebensztayn/machado/rodriguez/2011b} extended these results for a wide class of rumor models.
-The main method of \cite{lebensztayn/machado/rodriguez/2011a,lebensztayn/machado/rodriguez/2011b} to prove these theorems is, by means of a random time change, to define a new process with the same transitions as the original so that they terminate at the same point.
-This transformation is done in such a way that the new process is a density dependent Markov chain to which we can apply well-known results of convergence for these Markov processes, see \cite{lebensztayn/machado/rodriguez/2011a,lebensztayn/machado/rodriguez/2011b,rada}.
-Although, \cite{lebensztayn/machado/rodriguez/2011a} also stated a result about the mean number of transitions up to the end of the process, citing arguments of \cite[Theorem 2.5]{kurtz}, we point out that a more general result holds for the Maki-Thompson model on any connected finite network.
+Theorem \ref{thm:LLNKn} and Theorem \ref{thm:TCLKn} were initially proved by \cite{sudbury} and \cite{watson}, respectively, appealing to martingale arguments.
+Recently, \cite{lebensztayn/machado/rodriguez/2011a,lebensztayn/machado/rodriguez/2011b} extended these results to a wide range of rumor models.
+The main method of \cite{lebensztayn/machado/rodriguez/2011a,lebensztayn/machado/rodriguez/2011b} to prove these theorems is, by means of a random time change, to define a new process with the same transitions as the original, so that they terminate at the same point.
+This transformation is performed in such a way that the new process is a density dependent Markov chain to which we can apply well-known results of convergence for these Markov processes, see \cite{lebensztayn/machado/rodriguez/2011a,lebensztayn/machado/rodriguez/2011b,rada}.
+Although \cite{lebensztayn/machado/rodriguez/2011a} also stated a result about the mean number of transitions up to the end of the process, citing arguments of \cite[Theorem 2.5]{kurtz}, we point out that a more general result holds for the Maki-Thompson model on any connected finite network.

 \begin{theorem} Consider the Maki-Thompson model on the network $\mathcal{G}$ with $n$ nodes, $\{\eta_{t}\}_{t\geq 0}$.
 Fix $v\in [n]$, and assume $\eta_0(v)=1$ and $\eta_0(v)=0$ for all $i\in [n]\setminus \{v\}$.
 Let $M_n$ be the number of transitions that the process makes until absorption, and, for $\mathcal{G}$, let $X(t)$, $Y(t)$, $Z(t)$ be defined as \eqref{eq:variables} and let $\tau^{(n)}$ be defined as \eqref{eq:taun}.
 Then,